wee-zard/eu-lucas-project/README.md

      - ID: `remote-server-ip-address`

 ### 3.5.
 Generate SSH keys
-If we wants to uplaod our build files to the VM, we need to SSH into the VM.
+If we wants to upload the build files to the VM, we need to SSH into the VM.
 For this purpose, we are creating SSH key pairs.

 #### 3.5.1.
 Create SSH keys from terminal